What We Do

 We accept all major credit cards and debit cards through PayPal.
 Your contribution is tax deductible.

-If you would like to make a donation from a credit card, in memory of a loved one, or leave a comment for us with your donation, please use the following link:
+If you would like to make a donation by credit card, in memory of a loved one, or leave a comment for us with your donation, please use the following link: